 \[\pr_1R=A,\qquad R=R^{-1},\qquad R\circ R=R\]Proof

-First, assume \(R\) is an equivalence relation.
+First, assume that \(R\) is an equivalence relation.

-- Since \((x,x)\in R\) for all \(x\in A\), \(\pr_1R=A\) holds.
+- Since \((x,x)\in R\) for all \(x\in A\), we have \(\pr_1R=A\).

 -

-Also, since \(R\) is symmetric, \(x\sim_\tiny{R} y\iff y\sim_\tiny{R}x\) holds, and thus from
+Also, since \(R\) is symmetric, \(x\sim_\tiny{R} y\iff y\sim_\tiny{R}x\) holds, and therefore

-\[(x,y)\in R\iff (y,x)\in R\iff (x,y)\in R^{-1}\tag{1}\]we obtain \(R=R^{-1}\).
+\[(x,y)\in R\iff (y,x)\in R\iff (x,y)\in R^{-1}\tag{1}\]from which \(R=R^{-1}\) follows.

-- Finally, we need to show \(R\circ R=R\).
-First, let \((x,y)\in R\) be arbitrary.
-Since \(R\) is reflexive, \((x,x)\in R\), and from \((x,x)\in R\) and \((x,y)\in R\), we see that \((x,y)\in R\circ R\).
-Conversely, let \((x,y)\in R\circ R\) be arbitrary.
-Then there exists \(z\in A\) such that \((x,z)\in R\) and \((z,y)\in R\).
-By transitivity of \(R\), \((x,y)\in R\) holds.
+- Finally, we must show that \(R\circ R=R\).
+First, let \((x,y)\in R\) be given.
+Since \(R\) is reflexive, \((x,x)\in R\), and thus from \((x,x)\in R\) and \((x,y)\in R\) we know that \((x,y)\in R\circ R\) holds.
+Conversely, let \((x,y)\in R\circ R\) be given.
+Then there exists some \(z\in A\) such that \((x,z)\in R\) and \((z,y)\in R\).
+By the transitivity of \(R\), we have \((x,y)\in R\).

-- From \(R=R^{-1}\), by reversing the logic in equation (1), we see that \(R\) is symmetric.
+- From \(R=R^{-1}\), we see that \(R\) is symmetric by reversing the logic of equation (1).

-- Assume \(x\mathrel{R}y\) and \(y\mathrel{R}z\) hold.
-Then \((x,z)\in R\circ R=R\), so \(R\) is transitive.
+- Assume that \(x\mathrel{R}y\) and \(y\mathrel{R}z\) hold.
+Then \((x,z)\in R\circ R=R\), so we see that \(R\) is transitive.

-- Finally, from \(\pr_1R=A\), we know there exists \(y\in A\) such that \((x,y)\in R\).
-Now since \(R\) is symmetric, \(y\mathrel{R}x\) also holds, and by transitivity, \((x\mathrel{R}y)\wedge(y\mathrel{R}x)\implies x\mathrel{R}x\) holds.
+- Finally, from \(\pr_1R=A\) we know that for each \(x\) there exists some \(y\in A\) such that \((x,y)\in R\).
+Since \(R\) is symmetric, \(y\mathrel{R}x\) also holds, and by transitivity \((x\mathrel{R}y)\wedge(y\mathrel{R}x)\implies x\mathrel{R}x\) holds.
 That is, \(R\) is reflexive.

 Equivalence Relations and Partitions

 Definition 4 Consider an equivalence relation \((R,A,A)\).
-For any \(x\in A\), the section \(R(x)\) at \(x\) is called the equivalence class of \(x\) under \(R\).
-The collection of such equivalence classes is called the quotient set of \(R\), denoted by \(A/R\).
+For any \(x\in A\), the section \(R(x)\) at \(x\) is called the equivalence class of \(x\) modulo \(R\).
+The collection of such equivalence classes is called the quotient set of \(R\), and is denoted by \(A/R\).

 Example 5 We have already seen that